AleksandarJavorovic/scentric/README.md

 - The last step is to either:
     - enable automatic deployment by clicking on the button "Enable Automatic Deploys" in the "Automatic Deploys" Section.
     - deploy a branch manually by selecting the branch and clicking the button "Deploy Branch" in the "Manual deploys" section.

+## <a id="credits-aa"></a>**Credits**
+- I want to say to my wife:"Thank you for all your love and support. <3"

+- I want to thank to my mentor Mitko Bachvarov for tips and suggestions.

+### Content and Media
+- [Django Recipe Sharing Tutorial](https://www.youtube.com/watch?v=sBjbty691eI&list=PLXuTq6OsqZjbCSfiLNb2f1FOs8viArjWy) was used alot as a guide and inspiration for this project.
+- [Fantastic News](https://github.com/Cushione/fantastic-news/blob/main/README.md) was used as a inspiration for the README file.
+- Intro paragraph about the Scentric site is written by: [ChatGPT](https://chat.openai.com/).
+- All the images were "borrowed" from: [Notino.co.uk](https://www.notino.co.uk/).
+- Icons used on the website are from: [UXWING](https://uxwing.com/).